bytemal/bytemal-2025/_pages/venue.md

       <h5 class="card-title">Bus</h5>
       <p class="card-text" style = "text-align: justify"><b>Recommended</b> way to reach the venue by bus:
       <ul style = "text-align: left">
-        <li>Exiting the train station Leuven Station, take the bus <b>43 - Leuven Gasthuisberg Campus</b> at Perron 2, ~ 20 min ride (see schedule above).</li>
+        <li>Exiting the train station Leuven Station, take the bus <a href="https://www.delijn.be/fr/lijnen/3043/?richtingCode=1&stopId=303126&clickSource=map">43 - Leuven Gasthuisberg Campus</a> at Perron 2, ~ 20 min ride (see schedule above).</li>
         <li>Stop at <b>Gasthuisberg Campus</b> (last stop), not Gasthuisberg Kliniek.</li>
         <li>Stepping out of the bus, go up hills, climb the stairs on your left.</li>
         <li>Follow <b>"Blauwe Straat"</b> until reaching gate number 10, ~ 5 min walk.</li>
 	    </ul>
       </p>
-      <p class="card-text" style = "text-align: justify">If you stop at Gasthuisberg Kliniek:
+      <p class="card-text" style = "text-align: justify">Alternative way, if you stop at Gasthuisberg Kliniek:
       <ul style = "text-align: left">
         <li>Follow "Ziekenhuis ingang" until reaching the "Toegang Oost" entrance.</li>
         <li>Enter the hospital and then follow the "Rode/Blauwe Straat" always straight on until exiting the hospital.</li>
-        <li>Turn right and climb the 2 blocks of stairs (“Blauwe Straat”), the entrance of ON5 will be on your left.</li>
+        <li>Turn right and climb the 2 blocks of stairs ("Blauwe Straat"), the entrance of ON5 will be on your left.</li>
 	    </ul>
       </p>
     </div>